I'm self funding

 This is the amount we will pay towards providing a place in a residential or nursing care home, based on your care needs:

 If you need care in a nursing home, we will only pay for your residential care costs.
-The local Clinical Commissioning Group (CCG) will pay for the nursing part of your care.
+The local Integrated Care Board (ICB) will pay for the nursing part of your care.

 When you go into the nursing home, staff will assess your nursing care needs and this will determine how much needs to be paid.

-The table below shows the weekly amounts the Clinical Commissioning Group (CCG) will pay under NHS-funded nursing care.
+The table below shows the weekly amounts the Integrated Care Board (ICB) will pay under NHS-funded nursing care.

-The CCG will pay their contribution straight to the nursing home.
+The ICB will pay their contribution straight to the nursing home.

 In some cases the NHS may arrange and pay for all of your nursing home costs, and this will be where your primary need is a Continuing Health Care (CHC) need, rather than personal or social support.